 All required courses in the MS program are offered in an online format, using web conferencing and other teaching strategies to discuss and present class content.
 Each specialty area also includes practicum experiences to provide students the opportunity to apply academic theory and acquired skills in one or more health care settings.
 Degree completion requires 37 to 39 credit hours, depending on the focus area.
 Master's students can finish the program in 2 years of full-time study, or 3 to 4 years of part-time study.

 The master's program curriculum includes the following components:

 Common Core: Nursing courses that provide the core knowledge and skills essential to the nurse practicing in any advanced area of nursing.

-Leadership Core: Courses provide the theoretical basis for the Leadership specialty areas.
+Leadership Core: Nursing courses that provide the theoretical basis for the Leadership specialty areas.

-Functional Specialty Core: Courses provide the information necessary for advanced practice.
-Specializations are available in the following areas:
+Functional Specialty Core: Courses provide the information necessary for practice in an advanced area of nursing.
+Specializations are available in the following focus areas: